ericholscher/ericholscher.com/site/blog/2025/jan/18/alternative-company-structures.md

 points in life for building structures with collaborative ownership, but realistically most people and businesses only want a simple "buy a service that I can cancel" relationship.

+That said, I\'d love to see someone try it!
+I think it could work well in a niche environment, or something like a Kickstarter where people feel they helped bring something into being.